 Health Surveillance Services

 Health surveillance is a system of ongoing health checks that allows for the early identification of ill health related to a potential workplace exposure.
-These health checks may be required by law for employees who are exposed to noise or vibration, ionising radiation, solvents, fumes, dusts, biological agents and other substances hazardous to health, or work in compressed air.
+These health checks may be required by law for employees who are exposed to noise or vibration, ionising radiation, solvents, fumes, dusts, biological agents and other substances hazardous to health.
+They are also required by those who work in compressed air.

-Health surveillance activities in particular aid detection of ill-health effects at an early stage, so employers can introduce better controls to prevent them getting worse as well as providing data to help employers in order to evaluate health risks.
-Importantly health surveillance also helps organisations identify potential lapses in workplace control measures, therefore providing invaluable feedback to the risk assessment.
+Health surveillance activities in particular aid detection of ill-health effects at an early stage.
+This allows employers to introduce better controls to prevent them from getting worse, as well as providing data to help employers to evaluate health risks.
+Health surveillance services also help organisations identify potential lapses in workplace control measures, therefore providing invaluable feedback to the risk assessment.

-Workplace risk assessments will usually be used to identify any need for health surveillance.
-As experts in the provision of Occupational Health services through risk-based approaches, Kays medical are equally prepared to provide appropriate consultancy advice as regards the requirement for Health Surveillance.
-Typically, this is offered through our Occupational Health Needs Assessment process.
+Workplace risk assessments are used to identify any need for health surveillance.
+As experts in the provision of occupational health services through risk-based approaches, Kays Medical are equally prepared to provide appropriate consultancy advice that comes hand in hand with health surveillance services.
+Get in touch with us today to find out more.

 Audiometry is a branch of audiology and the science of measuring hearing acuity at differing frequencies.
 Results of audiometric tests are used to diagnose hearing loss or diseases of the ear, and often make use of an audiogram.